Packing $A$-paths of length zero modulo a prime: Preliminaries

 \begin{lemma} [Lemma 12 in \cite{BruUlm}] Let $r,t \in\mbn$ with $r\geq t$.
 Let $G$ be a graph with $A\subseteq V(G)$, and let $W$ be a wall of size at least $4tr$ in $G$ disjoint from $A$.
 Then $W$ has an $r$-subwall $W_1$ such that either there are $t$ disjoint $A$-$W_1$-paths that nicely link to $W_1$ or there exists $X \subseteq V(G)$ with $|X|<3t^2$ separating $A$ from $W_1$. \end{lemma}

-Let $<$ be a linear order on $X$ and let $P$ and $Q$ be disjoint $X$-paths with endpoints $(p_1,p_2)$ and $(q_1,q_2)$ respectively such that $p_1<p_2$ and $q_1<q_2$.
-We say that $P$ and $Q$ are \emph{in series} if $p_2 < q_1$ or $q_2 < p_1$, \emph{nested} if $p_1<q_1<q_2<p_2$ or $q_1<p_1<p_2<q_2$, and \emph{crossing} if they are neither in series or nested.
+Let $<$ be a linear order on a vertex set $X$ and let $P$ and $Q$ be disjoint $X$-paths with endpoints $(p_1,p_2)$ and $(q_1,q_2)$ respectively such that $p_1<p_2$ and $q_1<q_2$.
+We say that $P$ and $Q$ are \emph{in series} if $p_2 < q_1$ or $q_2 < p_1$, \emph{nested} if $p_1<q_1<q_2<p_2$ or $q_1<p_1<p_2<q_2$, and \emph{crossing} if they are neither in series nor nested.
 An $X$-linkage $\mcp$ is \emph{in series, nested}, or \emph{crossing} if every pair of paths in $\mcp$ is in series, nested, or crossing, respectively.
 An $X$-linkage is \emph{pure} if it is in series, nested, or crossing.